- Dive Sites

 Today, however, a fresh team of instructors will take you underwater and teach you in many different languages.
 If you want to become a technical diving instructor that is the place to go.

-Manta dive is well known from their outstanding social media appearance and popularity.
+Manta dive is well known for their outstanding social media appearance and popularity.

 They have the best social media team on the island and they put great work to create their image.